Devilquest/LiveSplit-AutoSplitters/Mercs/README.md

 ## Known Issues
 **There's a minor issue that does NOT affect the timer when you're doing a speedrun.** *It's just a thing I'd like to polish in the future.*

-In Mission 1 if you're full health and the timer is not running, it will sometimes start when moving/turning your character.
+In Mission 1, if you're full health and the timer is not running, it will sometimes start when you move or turn your character.
 In Original Mode, it will start if you resume the game after a pause.
 This is because the address `0xE031` goes to 0.

-*As mentioned before, this does NOT affect the timer when you're doing a speedrun, because the timer is already running.*
+*As mentioned earlier, this does NOT impact the timer during a speedrun, as the timer is already running.*

 <br>